Kanniyakumari District Railway: History

 The Madras government of the South Indian Railway wanted to extend their rail links into Travancore (Thiruvithamkoor) for commercial interests of both the states, during 1873.
 The Chief Engineer of Travancore, Mr. Barton, suggested a proposal to link Travancore by a railway line drawn from Kovilpatti of Madras state to Thiruvananthapuram through Shencottah in the Chittar mountain area, and from Thiruvananthapuram to Quilon (since renamed Kollam), the commercial centre of Kerala.

-Although the "South Indian Railway Company were inclined to make a survey of the southern route via the Aramboly pass to Thiruvananthapuram, --- the balance of opinion was in favour of the Northern route,[so] they obtained permission to survey that as well" The Dewan of Travancore Mr. Ramiengar "suggested that a line from Kovilpatti to Quilon through Shencottah would be the one most advantageous."About the close of 1881 the Consulting Engineer for Railways ordered a trial survey of the line from Tirunelveli to Thiruvananthapuram via Shenkottai, Aryankavu and Quilon.
-Immediately the Chief Engineer of S.I.R took up the survey of, both the Southern and Northern routes to Thiruvananthapuram.
+Although the "South Indian Railway Company were inclined to make a survey of the southern route via the Aramboly pass to Thiruvananthapuram, the balance of opinion was in favour of the Northern route, [so] they obtained permission to survey that as well".
+The Dewan of Travancore, Mr. Ramiengar, "suggested that a line from Kovilpatti to Quilon through Shencottah would be the one most advantageous."

+About the close of 1881, the Consulting Engineer for Railways ordered a trial survey of the line from Tirunelveli to Thiruvananthapuram via Shenkottai, Aryankavu and Quilon.
+Immediately the Chief Engineer of S.I.R took up the survey of both the Southern and Northern routes to Thiruvananthapuram.
 In 1882, he submitted the report wherein he discussed the merits and demerits of both the routes.
 He held that the southern route would be cheaper and more beneficial than the northern one.
 But Dewan Ramiengar was strongly in favour of the northern route which would better promote its commercial interests of the country since Thiruvananthapuram was no more important commercially than Quilon.

 So the northern route was approved by the S.I.R. authorities and work started to link Tirunelveli Quilon via Tenkasi, Shencottah and Aryankavu.
 In 1913, the Secretary of State for India sanctioned the extension of railway line from Quilon to Thiruvananthapuram beach (present Pettai Station) and it was opened for traffic on 1 January 1918.
-In 1926 the extension of this line from Thiruvananthapuram Beach to the heart of the city, that is Thampanoor (the present-day Thiruvananthapuram Central), was completed in 1931.
+In 1926, the extension of this line from Thiruvananthapuram Beach to the heart of the city, that is Thampanoor (the present-day Thiruvananthapuram Central), was completed in 1931.
 Hence the rail link ended at Thiruvananthapuram.
 At that point, when the work of extension of the railway line from Quilon to Thiruvananthapuram was taken up, there was no proposal or plan to extend it to Nagercoil.

-Travancore Government objected
+Travancore government objected

-In the year 1925 a survey was undertaken between Palamcottah and Punnagudi and the Travancore Government objected to taking it up to Nagercoil. and this survey disclosed that the line would cost Rs.
+In 1925, a survey was undertaken between Palamcottah and Punnagudi and the Travancore Government objected to taking it up to Nagercoil.
+The survey disclosed that the line would cost Rs.
 22 lakhs.